-The first section defines the class member variables.
+The first section of the constructor sets up some member variables in the class.
 For RobotContainer this generally includes all of your subsystems and control devices.
-This code uses the CommandXboxController to represent the gamepads as it contains a number of helper methods that make it much easier to connect commands to buttons.
+This code uses the CommandXboxController class to represent the gamepads as it contains a number of helper methods that make it much easier to connect commands to buttons.